 In 2008, Melita received a Development Grant from Arts Victoria to create Traces, an electroacoustic work about her father's experience of Alzheimer's disease.
 Melita was included in Rosalind Appleby's 2012 book Women of Note: The Rise of Australian Women Composers.
 She is a fully represented artist of the Australian Music Centre and is represented by APRA.

 Melita enjoys working across a number of different disciplines.
 Her work as a textile artist has been exhibited and sold at Craft Victoria and in Melbourne indie boutiques under the red suede kitten label.
 She was one of 200 artisans featured in the book Handmade in Melbourne.
 Melita has a keen interest in the sense of smell and the science of perfumery and is a synaesthete.
-She is also a poet and writer, and created the blog Feminist Confessional.
+She is also a poet and writer.
 All of these interests inform, intersect with, and influence her work as a composer.

 qualifications & music education